Liurguva/Smart-Coal-Methane/README.md

-# Physics-Guided AI for Proactive Methane Leak Detection in Coal Mines
+# Physics-Boosted AI for Proactive Methane Leak Detection in Coal Mines

 ## Overview
 This project demonstrates a physics-guided machine learning approach for early detection of methane leaks in coal mines.
 Traditional threshold-based methods detect leaks only after they become severe, while our model integrates domain knowledge, sensor data, and site-specific geological features to detect precursors, allowing proactive intervention.